-1 st term 2 nd term You are admitted as a Probationer Research Student (PRS) 3 rd term Transfer of Status : Put in application for transfer to DPhil status.
-This is a requirement of the Examination Regulations 4 th term 5 th term 6 th term If by the end of the 6th term, after having two terms deferral, you have not transferred to another status (DPhil, MLitt, MSc by Research) you will lose your PRS status and will no longer be registered as a student of the University.
-7 th term Window opens for application for Confirmation of DPhil status 8 th term Confirmation of Status: Faculty deadline for Confirmation application.
+Year One 1 st term 2 nd term You are admitted as a Probationer Research Student (PRS) 3 rd term Transfer of Status : Put in application for transfer to DPhil status.
+This is a requirement of the Examination Regulations 4 th term Voor 5 th term Year Two 6 th term If by the end of the 6th term, after having two terms deferral, you have not transferred to another status (DPhil, MLitt, MSc by Research) you will lose your PRS status and will no longer be registered as a student of the University.
+Year Three 7 th term Window opens for application for Confirmation of DPhil status 8 th term Confirmation of Status: Faculty deadline for Confirmation application.
 Confirmation of Status should be achieved by the start of your 8 th term.
 If you do not confirm DPhil status by the start of the 8 th term, you will lose your student status and will no longer be registered as a student of the University.
-In exceptional circumstances, you may apply for a 9 th term deferral.
-10 th term You should aim to submit your thesis before the end of your 4 th year 11 th term 12 th term DPhil status is lost if your thesis is not submitted twelve terms from admission as a PRS.
-This means that you will no longer be registered a student of the University.
-In exceptional circumstances, you may applied to an extension of time to submit your thesis.
-2 nd term 3 rd term 4 th term 5 th term 6 th term 7 th term 8 th term 10 th term 11 th term
+In exceptional circumstances, you may apply for a deferral.
+9 th term 10 th term You should aim to submit your thesis before the end of your 4 th year Year Four 11 th term 12 th term DPhil status is lost if your thesis is not submitted twelve terms fror admission as a PRS.
+This means that you will no longer be registered as student of the University.
+In exceptional circumstances, you may appl for an extension of time to submit your thesis.